CloudLabsAI-Azure/github-copilot-for-managers/Lab-guide/Ex2.md

 ## Task 3: Visualize Adoption Trends

+In this task, you will build core visuals (line and bar charts) that surface temporal adoption patterns and relative developer contribution.
+These visuals help stakeholders quickly spot growth, plateaus, and outliers for targeted enablement actions.

 A. Line chart — “Suggestions Accepted” by Developer (weekly view)

 1. On the **Report** canvas, insert a **Line chart**.